Second Language Evaluation – Oral Language Assessment

 Rescore

-Candidates may ask for a rescore if they have concerns that the result they received does not reflect their performance during the test.
+Candidates may ask for a rescore if they have concerns that the result they received does not reflect their performance during the test or if they believe that the test was not administered under favourable conditions (complaint).
 A rescore is the process whereby an assessor other than the one who administered the test listens to the audio recording of the test and rates the candidate’s performance without knowing the result originally granted.
-If the second rater disagrees with the original result, the quality assurance unit for the Oral Language Assessment makes the final decision on the result of the performance.
+In case of disagreement with the initial assigned rating, the quality assurance unit for the Oral Language Assessment will make the final decision on the result of the performance.

-Candidates must initiate the rescore request, in writing, within 10 business days after the results were sent to the organization that requested the test, via the departmental human resource officer that submitted the request for testing.
-Departmental officers can, in turn, submit the request to rescore, in writing, to cfp.tcorelecture-rescoretop.psc@cfp-psc.gc.ca.
-The following information will need to be provided by the departmental officer:
+Candidates must initiate the rescore request, in writing, within 10 business days after the results were sent to the organization that requested the test, via the departmental human resources officer that submitted the request for testing.
+Departmental officers can, in turn, complete and submit the Request to rescore tests form to cfp.tcorelecture-rescoretop.psc@cfp-psc.gc.ca.

 If a candidate is being offered a retest, they must confirm their intention to be retested, in writing, by replying to the received notification so that their previous result can be invalidated.
 The result obtained in the retest will become their official result.

 To schedule the retest, a new test request has to be entered in the Second Language Evaluation–Scheduling System.
-In the "Comments" section, please indicate “Retest offered by the Public Service Commission for (name of candidate)’s test on (date of test).”
+In the "Comments" section, please indicate “Retest offered by the PSC for (name of candidate)’s test on (date of test).”

 Complaint